Butler Community College to shut down EduCare Learning Lab

-During a special monthly meeting of the Butler Community College Board of Trustees, the board went into executive session and came out with the decision to cut the EduCare program.
+EL DORADO—During a special meeting May 28, the Butler Community College Board of Trustees went into executive session during an online Zoom meeting and came out with the decision to cut the school’s EduCare program.

+The EduCare program gave BCC students an opportunity to get hands-on experience working in childcare.
+The educational development for students practicing their degrees, while providing a day care service to those who are in need at the school and within El Dorado.

-The budgetary reasons and COVID-19 are both stated as why the Board of Trustees chose to close the EduCare.
-The school still fits the bill for EduCare, despite being a non-profit.
-If COVID-19 was to flare up in the state and the schools are forced to close again, EduCare would close once again, too.
+Citing budgetary reasons and COVID-19 concerns, the board of trustees chose to close the EduCare even though the school still fits the bill for EduCare.

-"As we begin thinking about fall and how to ensure our campus is safe, we have the ability to move courses and work to a remote format if COVID-19 reappears this coming winter," Christy Streeter Dean of Health, Education and Public Services said in an email that went out to parents.
-"It is not fair to our families or staff to move into the unknown and have to close EduCare each time COVID-19 resurfaces.
-This type of disruption is difficult for everyone but most especially for our youngest learners."
+“As we begin thinking about fall and how to ensure our campus is safe, we have the ability to move courses and work to a remote format if COVID-19 reappears this coming winter,” said Christy Streeter, Dean of Health, Education and Public Services at BCC, in an email that went out to parents.
+“It is not fair to our families or staff to move into the unknown and have to close EduCare each time COVID-19 resurfaces.
+This type of disruption is difficult for everyone but most especially for our youngest learners.”

 According to the 2019 financial audit, the EduCare program operates with approximately 0.7 percent of the operating budget for the school, which has an operating revenue of approximately $51 million.
 According to the audit, EduCare had a revenue of $474,111 and expenses of $476,166.